Corps activates inspections along Mississippi River

 Closely coordinating efforts with the local levee authorities, the New Orleans District will begin patrolling the levees along the Mississippi River south of Baton Rouge twice weekly until the water level drops below 11 feet at the Carrollton gauge.

-Phase I is a proactive measure that is triggered when the Mississippi River reaches 11 feet and is forecast to continue to rise.
+Phase I is a proactive measure that is triggered when the Mississippi River reaches 11 feet and is forecasted to continue to rise.
 The increased patrols help ensure our ability to respond quickly to any problem areas that may develop along the levee system because of the elevated water levels.

 Levee restrictions during high water